When To Call It Quits In a Relationship

 5. Furthermore, they may not be coachable, meaning that they are not open to learning new skills or trying to do things differently for the benefit of the relationship.

-6. They may show you, through their behaviors, that they are more committed to continuing their own negative patterns than they are to staying married to you.
+6. They may show you, through their behaviors, that they are more committed to continuing their own negative relationship patterns than they are to staying married to you.

 As frustrating as this is, it’s also okay: positive, even — because then you know for sure that this relationship is over.
 There is no hope.
 Nothing can change.
 It may not be the answer you wanted, but it’s an answer you can use to find solid ground and make a new plan for your life.
 You are free to go and find peace, love, and understanding elsewhere.